麻豆果冻传媒

 • Find the medical center that has the most experienced pediatric heart surgeons and interventional cardiologists.听The volume of heart surgeries, cardiac catheterizations, and/or electrophysiology (EP)/arrhythmia procedures performed is a good measure of predicting results.

 罢丑别听pediatric heart surgeons听补迟听Betty Irene Moore Children鈥檚 Heart Center at Lucile Packard Children's Hospital Stanford听蝉耻肠肠别蝉蝉蹿耻濒濒测听treat some of the most critically ill children鈥攊ncluding unborn infants, premature infants, and teens鈥攊n the country and the world.
-Performing more than 600 heart surgeries each year (significantly more than at other children鈥檚 hospitals in the country), our subspecialty programs and renowned experts draw families seeking the best possible care for their children.
+Performing more than 500 heart surgeries each year (significantly more than at other children鈥檚 hospitals in the country), our subspecialty programs and renowned experts draw families seeking the best possible care for their children.

 If your child requires a different type of heart procedure, such as a cardiac catheterization and/or arrhythmia procedure, he or she will be in good hands with our听interventional cardiologists听补苍诲听electrophysiologists.
 They treat a high volume of patients with a variety of heart conditions, many very complex, which helps them to deepen their expertise and provide our young patients with great outcomes.
-To this point, our arrhythmia procedures鈥 success rates听are higher than the national average.

 The Packard Children鈥檚 Hospital cardiology and heart surgery programs have been nationally ranked by听U.S.
 News & World Report听consistently over the last 10 years.
 In addition, we鈥檙e proud to share our hospital鈥檚 results in surgery and related areas with respected听health care organizations.